fab-pie/cs3_rythm_game/README.md

 This is my rythm game.

 You need to install more libraries for the jupiter notebook than what you saw in the requirement.
+It's only about data analysis so not usefull for making the game work.

 Gameplay :
 https://youtube.com/shorts/CmSZGBqJbXY?si=tckDaaMYagCJ4fd8